![]() |

 Input.

 Output.
-The is reported.
+The

 $SBL_DIR/Applications/Molecular_distances_flexible/src/Molecular_distances_flexible/build/sbl-rmsd-flexible-proteins.exe --pdb-file data/pdb_files/SFV-1RER.pdb --domain-labels data/spec_files/SFV.spec --chains A --pdb-file data/pdb_files/TBEV.pdb --domain-labels data/spec_files/TBEV.spec --chains A -d results/twoponec -v -l --allow-incomplete-chains -p 3